 - 1. If the Event Type does not have the assigned value 0x00, the message is ignored. - 2.
 If the Grandmaster precedence field in the message is inferior to the clock entity's own, the message is ignored. - 3.
-Otherwise (i.e. if the Grandmaster precedence field in the message is equal to or superior to the clock entity's own), the message is considered "qualified"; the clock entity enters (or remains in) slave mode and its clock is adjusted, treating the message as a cross time stamp affiliating the Event Time field of the message with the Grandmaster time field of the payload.
+Otherwise (i.e. if the Grandmaster precedence field in the message is superior to the clock entity's own), the message is "qualified"; the clock entity is updated, treating the message as a cross time stamp affiliating the Event Time field of the message with the Grandmaster time field of the payload.

-If a global clock entity in the slave state does not receive any qualified network event indications for a timeout period P (currently specified at 300msec), it enters the backoff state and initializes its backoff timer.
-The random backoff period (currently specified as 0-100ms) is intended to minimize the threat of a "multicast storm" when a current grandmaster goes off-line.
-If the clock entity still has not received a qualifying network event at the expiration of the backoff period, it enters master state and immediately begins to issue network event request primitives at regular intervals (currently specified at 100msec).
+If a global clock entity does not receive any qualifying network event indications for a timeout period P (currently specified at 300msec), it initiates a random backoff period (currently specified 0-100msec).
+The backoff period is intended to minimize the threat of a "multicast storm" when a current grandmaster goes off-line.
+If the clock entity still has not received a qualifying network event at the expiration of the backoff period, it becomes grandmaster and begins to issue network event request primitives at regular intervals (currently specified at 100msec).